Ashb87/Alkaline-Ms-Project-one/README.md

 I want the design of the website to reflect the band and their style and so will choose colors that compliment this well.
 It should be easy to navigate and to have a clear meaning to each page of the site.
-I want to keep a consistent theme throughout the website by using the same color combinations on every page but also making each page slightly unique by changing which colors are used where.
+I want to keep a consistent theme throughout the website by using the same color combinations on every page but also making each page slightly unique by alternating which colors are used where.
 For example background and heading colors.
-I want the site to be attractive for the user and make them want to return ot the site again.
+I want the site to be attractive for the user and easy to use and provide features a fan would expect on a bands website.
+In return making the user want to return to the site again.

   * #### Color scheme